buithecuong/Toggl-Working-Hours-Analysis/README.md

 helps me to evaluate my own work and productivity.

 To perform analyses and create customized visualisations with python and Grafana, I used the Toggl API to collect the data.
-For calculating the target hours I have to work each week and month I am also stored the information to vacation days in config.py and pulled the data to puplic holidays from suitable web pages.
+For calculating the target hours I have to work each week and month I stored the information to my own vacation days in config.py and pulled the data to puplic holidays from suitable web pages.